email@example.com 479 575 5772 (7045 FAX) 1 E Center St Ste 220 Fayetteville, AR 72701

 Jonathan Alexander Martinez

-Jonathan has worked with UACDC for three years.
-He has a Bachelor of Architecture from the University of Arkansas.
+Jonathan has worked at the UACDC for more than three years.
+He was an Intern Project Designer while studying architecture.
+In 2016 Jonathan became a full time Project Designer.
+He has a Bachelor of Architecture degree from the University of Arkansas.